MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Out-String.md

 ## NOTES

-* The cmdlets that contain the **Out** verb that do not format objects;
-they just render them and send them to the specified display destination.
-If you send an unformatted object to an **Out** cmdlet, the cmdlet sends it to a formatting cmdlet before rendering it.
+The cmdlets that contain the `Out` verb that don't format objects; they just render objects and send them to the specified display destination.
+If you send an unformatted object to an `Out` cmdlet, the cmdlet sends it to a formatting cmdlet before rendering it.

-* The **Out** cmdlets do not have parameters that take names or file paths.
-To send data to an **Out** cmdlet, use a pipeline operator (|) to send the output of a Windows PowerShell command to the cmdlet.
-You can also store data in a variable and use the **InputObject** parameter to pass the data to the cmdlet.
+The `Out` cmdlets don't have parameters that accept names or file paths.
+To send the output of a PowerShell command to an `Out` cmdlet, use the pipeline.
+Or, you can store data in a variable and use the **InputObject** parameter to pass the data to the cmdlet.

 ## RELATED LINKS